stashed/docs/docs/guides/latest/restore-in-pvc-template/restore-pvc-tpl.md

-# Restore Data in PVC Template
+# Restore  Data Volumes in PVC Template

 This guide will show you how to restore backed up data in PVC Template using Stash.
-Here we are going to backup the data volumes of Deploymnent and StatefulSet then we will restore that volumes in PVC Template.
+Here we are going to backup data volumes of Deploymnent and StatefulSet then we will restore that volumes in PVC Template.

 ## Before You Begin